Sash window draught-proofing reduces cold draughts. Keep your home slightly warmer and energy-efficient

 You may wonder if original casement windows can also be draught-proofed, and the answer is yes.
 The draught-proofing process is slightly different from sash window draught-proofing, but the same tools and similar draught seals are used.

-The casement window has fewer elements and a more simple design.
-It is easier to remove casement sashes from the window frame.
-Because of this, it is easier to install a draught seal into the casement frame.
+The casement window features a simpler design with fewer components, making it more straightforward to remove casement sashes from the window frame.
+Due to this simplicity, it is easier to install draft seals into the casement frame, ensuring a more efficient process.

 Sash window draught proofing will stop cold draughts, but if you want to save money on energy bills, reduce the external noise, and make your home warm, you should consider sash window double glazing retrofitting.

-Thermal photo of draught-proofed single glazed sash window on the ground floor and double glazed and draught-proofed sash window on the 1st floor.
-As you can see thermal efficiency of the window with draught seals and double glazing units is much higher.
+A thermal image reveals a draft-proofed, single-glazed sash window on the ground floor and a double-glazed, draft-proofed sash window on the first floor.
+As demonstrated by the picture, the thermal efficiency of the window with draft seals and double glazing units is significantly higher than its counterpart.

-By changing single glazing to slim-profile double glazed units, your original sash windows will move up on the energy rating scale to highly efficient windows.
+By changing single glazing to slim-profile vacuum double-glazed units, your original sash windows will move up on the energy rating scale to highly efficient windows.

 Turn old sash window to super window